 - Making stickers for your planner – PNG

-Hopefully, this has helped clear the fog for you of exactly what is the difference between SVG and PNG files.
-Also know you know when to use what on your cutting machines.
+Hopefully, this has helped clear the fog for you of exactly what the difference between SVG and PNG file types is.

 I can’t wait to see what you create next!
 ‘Til next time, happy crafting, cutting, and chaos!